Problems We Found In El Paso's Drinking WaterRSS

-For Hydroviv’s assessment of El Paso’s tap water, we aggregated water quality test data from El Paso Water Utility, the water provider for El Paso, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters we build for people in El Paso are optimized with this research in mind.
+Our Water Nerds use data from El Paso Water Utility, the U.S. Environmental Protection Agency (EPA), as well as in-house data to determine problems with El Paso drinking water.
+We then cross reference these data with toxicity studies in scientific and medical literature.
+The custom water filters we build for our customers in El Paso are optimized with this research in mind.

 Source Of El Paso Drinking Water